Our housing strategy, tenancy strategy and homelessness strategy are all important to Westminster City Council

+Read a summary of the consultation responses (PDF, 619KB).
 We will use the responses to inform the final strategy and to develop an action plan, showing how we will deliver our objectives.
 We plan to publish the complete private rented sector strategy in early 2021.

 Our Homelessness Strategy 2019 – 2024 sets out a ten point plan to tackle and respond to homelessness in the city.
 It aims to:

 Our strategy does not cover rough sleeping as it is a specific problem which requires its own strategy (see the Rough Sleeping Strategy) and response.

 You can also view the draft Homelessness Strategy and the review at:

 Westminster City Hall

 64 Victoria Street

 Between 9am to 5pm Monday to Friday

 The Housing Solutions Service